Breast cancer

 (appointment within 90 calendar days)

-• Patient on adjuvant hormone treatment for breast cancer and has problem with tolerance
+• Patients on adjuvant hormone treatment for breast cancer with intolerance to current therapy for reconsideration of therapy

-• Previously treated breast cancer patient from another center requiring routine follow-up
+• Previously treated breast cancer patient from another centre requiring routine follow-up

 Category 3